 When a call option on a futures contract is exercised, the holder acquires a long position in the futures contract and the writer is assigned the opposite short position.
 When a put option on a futures contract is exercised, the holder acquires a short position in the futures contract and the writer is assigned the opposite long position.
 When an option is exercised, the delivery of the futures position by the writer of the option to the holder of the option will be accompanied by delivery of the accumulated balance in the writer's futures margin account, which represents the amount by which the market price of the futures contract, at exercise, exceeds (in the case of a call) or is less than (in the case of a put) the exercise price of the option on the future.
-If an option is exercised on the last trading day prior to its expiration date, the settlement will be made entirely in cash equal to the difference between the exercise price of the option and the closing level of the underlying asset on which the future is based on the expiration date.
-Purchasers of options who fail to exercise their options prior to the exercise date suffer a loss of the premium paid.
+If an option is exercised on the last trading day prior to its expiration date, the settlement will be made entirely in cash equal to the difference between the exercise price of the options who fail to exercise their options prior to the exercise date suffer a loss of the premium paid.
 The holder or writer of an option on a futures contract may terminate its position by selling or purchasing an offsetting option on the same financial instrument (subject to the availability of a liquid market).